Public

 Fire Management

-The Fire Management toolbox contains resources for managing fire in wilderness.
+The Fire Management Toolbox contains resources for managing fire in wilderness.
 It provides information on agency policy and strategies, wilderness fire planning, fire resource advisor training, research, and other references.
-Contact us to suggest new materials for inclusion.

 Basis in the Wilderness Act and Subsequent Wilderness Legislation